 Night shift type

-This shift type has the same rule as sleepover, forces the shift to cross the 12am threshold, but it wont show up as a sleepover shift in scheduler or reporting.
+This shift type has the same rule as a Sleepover, it forces the shift to cross the 12am threshold, but it won't show up as a sleepover shift in scheduler or reporting.
 Useful for standard night shifts that cross midnight.

 To be able to override the normal hourly rate for the carer an allowance must be set up to override the hours.
-This way you can set up a sleepover shift, and instead of the normal hourly rate they would receive the allowance.
+This way you can set up a sleepover shift, and instead of the normal hourly rate, the worker will receive the allowance.

-Find allowances in account settings under the pay items header.
+Find allowances in account settings under the pay items menu.